I've got a bit of a thing lately for roasting fruits. I love how it intensifies the sweetness of the fruit and adds a whole new depth of flavor.

-The resulting ice cream is absolutely heavenly with the sweetness of the pineapple, aroma of aromatic spices and the creaminess of the ice cream.
+The resulting pineapple ice cream is absolutely heavenly with the sweetness of the pineapple, aromatic spices, and the creaminess of the ice cream.

-- 1 pineapple, peeled and chopped into bite size pieces
+- 1 pieces pineapple peeled and chopped into bite size

 - 2 tablespoons of brown sugar